-6.2 As a result, Folly, Chestnut, Blyth

-Meadows and Lester's Piece were summer grazed for decades if not centuries by cattle.
-There has been no serious break in this tradition in Blyth Meadow and Lester's Piece, and the grazing provides a particular habitat which supports many small mammals and hunting birds.
+6.2 As a result, Folly, Chestnut, Blyth Meadows and Lester's Piece were summer grazed for decades - if not centuries - by cattle.
+There has been no serious break in this tradition in Blyth Meadow and Lester's Piece, and the grazing provides a particular habitat which supports many small mammals and hunting birds, such as barn owls and kestrels.
 The Green gets a small income from government for grazing Blyth and Lesters Piece.
 The grazier tolerates and co-operates with a very high level of public access.
 Grazing ceased on Folly Meadow and Chestnut Meadow in the early 21st century.